AshanFernando/ThreadJS/README.md

 /*End: Code segment 2 */

 ```
-For More info see the results in: [JSFiddle](http://jsfiddle.net/ashanfer/K88L3/2/)
+For more info see the results in: [JSFiddle](http://jsfiddle.net/ashanfer/K88L3/2/)

 Browser Support
 --------------------------------------